 Let your imagination run wild

 Drupal lets you create your own content types.
-Go to Structure > Content types to start building your own content types.
+Creating a customized content type allows you to make your own fields where you can choose the titles and type of fields (text, select, checkboxes etc.).
+To do this go to Structure > Content types to start building your own content types.
 An essential part of this is creating, editing, and managing Fields.

 To create content got to Content > Add content